MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Project contracts in Dynamics 365 Project Operations are designed to support multiple date-effective sales price lists on a contract.
-In Project Operations, there is a new associated entity called **Project Price Lists**.
+In Project Operations, there's a new associated entity called **Project Price Lists**.
 This entity has a one-to-many relationship to a project contract.

 Project price lists are used to price time, material, and expense transactions on a project.
 When a contract has one or more project price lists, these price lists are used to price for time, material, expense estimates, and actuals on projects that are associated to the contract through the contract line.

-When there are no project price lists on a project contract, you will see a warning message that there are no project price lists and your estimates, actual project work, material, and expenses logged will not be priced.
-There will be no price for sales values.
+If a project contract doesn't have a project price lists, a warning message displays.
+The message lets you know there aren't project price lists and your estimates, actual project work, material, and expenses logged won't be priced.
+There won't be price for sales values.

 ## Associate or disassociate a project price list on a project contract